AdobeDocs/commerce-extensibility/src/pages/app-development/port-extensions.md

 [Spectrum](https://spectrum.adobe.com/page/principles/) provides all the tools you need to create the next generation of React-based applications.
 You can use Spectrum UI components to build apps consistent with Adobe standards and leverage our SDK (#admin-development) to securely create custom app UIs in the Adobe Commerce Admin.

+Alternatively, you can use native HTML with CSS to create your UI components.

 <InlineAlert variant="info" slots="text"/>

 Adobe Commerce continues to support the [PWA Studio](https://developer.adobe.com/commerce/pwa-studio/) and [Luma](https://developer.adobe.com/commerce/frontend-core/) storefronts.